structr/structr/structr-app/src/main/resources/structr/docs/5-API Reference/2-Functions.md

 - Symlinks are not allowed, director traversal is not allowed.
 - The key of the script must be all-lowercase.
 - The script must be executable (`chmod +x`)
-- The first parameter is usually the builtin keyword `response` and this function is usually used in a page context.
+- The first parameter can be a file or `response` which streams the output to the HTTP response, usually used in a page context.
 - A page using this should have the correct content-type and have the `pageCreatesRawData` flag enabled
 - Caution: Supplying unvalidated user input to this command may introduce security vulnerabilities.
 - All parameters are automatically put in double-quotes